jaypunekar/jaypunekar.github.io/_posts/2024-09-04-creating-image-classification-model.md

 print(whichCat, ", ", probs)
 ```

-Since we can’t upload images directly in this blog, I’ve taken an image of a tiger from the internet and will display it using matplotlib.
+Since we can’t upload images directly in this blog, I’ve taken an image of a tiger from the internet and will display it using Matplotlib.
 This allows us to visualize the image and test how our model handles it.

-Here's how you can display the image using matplotlib:
+Here's how you can display the image using Matplotlib:

 ```python